jhorv/Exercises/Fsharp Exercises/readme.md

 There is no way I can possibly make time for it at this rate.
 So at least for the sake of future investment in the burgeoning language, until its authors either implement a Cuda backend for it or shared memory optimizations, I will just rewrite the parser to avoid that hideous memory leak bug in `ghc-mod`.

 After I do that, I'll have fulfilled my responsibility for the near term and will be able to leave it out of mind for a few quarters or halves.

+7/16/2016:

+Added the expression parser calculator example using Fparsec.
+It was much easier than I'd through it would be to make it.
+With this I won't have any trouble when it some to making the Futhark parser.

+I think that with this level of knowledge, I can move to the next level in my RL work.

+As for this repo, I have nothing more in plan for it.
+To be honest, I've been thinking whether or not I should post my poker stuff on Github.
+It is probably less of a big deal than it seems at first glance since there is no way anybody will be reading this - poker sites are more likely to rely on automation than crawl though users Github pages.
+And it only occurred to me a while ago that I do not have my real name in my profile anyway.

+Well, I can only lose by posting that material online so I won't.
+Exercise stealth and all that.

+Until later, cyao.